krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 understanding of what the async-profiler shows to us.

 A portion of our Java heap is called an **eden**.
 This is a place where new objects are born.
-Let's assume for a simplicity that eden is a continuous part of memory.
+Let's assume for simplicity that eden is a continuous part of memory.
 The very efficient way of allocation in such a case is called **bumping pointer**.
 We keep a pointer to the first address of a free space: